Or... How to Avoid Common Pitfalls of Active Travel

 A good group dynamic can mean everything to the quality of your experience.
 With too few fellow travelers you may miss out on camaraderie and new friendships.
 Too many and you get lost in the crowd.

 Would you prefer to travel with a mix of adult couples, friends and solo travelers?
 Families with young children?
 Or those with teenagers?
 It's your vacation.
 You should get to choose.

 Just ask: Do you offer different trips for adults and families with kids?
 What's your average group size?

-Everyone’s abilities differ, so you need options of top-quality bikes.
+Everyone's abilities differ, so you need options of top-quality bikes.
 Do you prefer upright or drop handlebars?
-Do you want to ride a pro-level bike (the Backroads Specialized upgrade retails for $10,000) or would you prefer an eBike (electric assist)?
+Do you want to ride a pro-level bike or would you prefer an eBike (electric assist)?
 How about a tandem?
 Do you need a bike designed just for kids?